bescurs81/apeye/README.md

-# API Key Manager & Resource Organizer
+# Multi-Page API Key Manager

-A secure, full-featured web application for managing API keys, passwords, and organizing useful website resources.
+A secure, production-ready web application for managing API keys organized by website/service.
+Features multi-page navigation, mass adding capabilities, and AES-256 encryption.
 Built with React, TypeScript, Tailwind CSS, and Supabase.

 ## 🎯 Project Overview

-This application serves two main purposes:
-1. **API Key Manager** - Securely store and manage API keys, passwords, and credentials with AES-256 encryption
-2. **Resource Organizer** - Organize and categorize useful websites, tools, and resources with an accordion-style interface
+This application provides a comprehensive solution for managing API keys with a focus on organization by service/website:
+1. **Main Dashboard** - View all API keys grouped by website/service with clickable navigation
+2. **Website-Specific Pages** - Dedicated filtered views for each service with mass add functionality
+3. **Secure Storage** - AES-256 encryption for all sensitive data with session-based keys

 ## ✅ Completed Features